 1. Know the basic tenets of Hoodoo conjure work.

-Get a strong magical link to the person such as full name, photograph, birth date, and personal concerns such as hair, nail clippings, clothes, undergarments, etc.
+Get a solid magical link to the person, such as full name, photograph, birth date, and personal concerns such as hair, nail clippings, clothes, undergarments, etc.

 Also, know the traditional ritual procedures in conjure work such as dressing the candles, writing or making a petition paper, traditional rites like bath rite or rub-down and tea rite, altar set-up, scriptural or Psalmic magic, proper disposal or employment of curios, powders, etc.